Habito Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Habito Conveyancing Panel : Questions and Answers from members of the public
+Habito Solicitor Panel Example Support Desk Enquires from members of the public

-Am I correct in assuming that the fact that my solicitor is not on the Habito Solicitor panel that there is a problem with the standard of the firm’s work?
+Is the fact that my conveyancer is not on the Habito Solicitor panel that there is a problem with the quality of her conveyancing?

 It would not be wise to jump to that conclusion.
 There are all sorts of perfectly reasonable explanations.
 A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
 The most common reasons for removal are: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
 If you are concerned you should simply call the firm and ask them why they are no longer on the approved list for Habito.

 I require the services of a Habito panel solicitor in Inverness.
-Could you help me?
+Can you assist?

-Unfortunately it’s not apparent why you need a Habito panel solicitor but in any event, if you can not find one on our search tool you will need to speak directly to Habito to find out which solicitors in Habito are on their panel.
+It is not clear why you need a Habito panel solicitor but in any event, if you can not find one on our search tool you will need to speak directly to Habito to find out which solicitors in Habito are on their panel.
 If you do find such a firm not listed please direct them to our site to list.
 After all the cost is only one £1 a month

-I am attempting to get my ex-wife removed the mortgage deeds.
-Can Habito really insist on which solicitor I can or can not retain?
+I would like to get my ex-husband taken off the mortgage deeds.
+Can Habito really tell me which solicitor I can or can not instruct?

 You can use any solicitor you like but Habito then has the right to appoint a different solicitor to act for them at your expense.
 It might be more cost effective and quicker to instruct a lawyer who is on the Habito solicitors panel